 - Add numbers when possible to give scale.

 What’s a good server cover letter length?
-The Perfect Cover Letter Length in 2019
+The Perfect Cover Letter Length

 Before you close a cover letter for server jobs: